 - It has red lentils, that have fibre, protein vitamins and iron.

 - It’s budget friendly with simple pantry staples like red lentils which are super inexpensive.

 - It’s made in ONE POT for easy clean up.

 I don’t know about you, but I could eat soup all year long, even in the summer.
 And it’s weird because I like to say I run hot.
 Like, I’m usually always warm.
 But, offered a bowl of comforting soup and I’m all in!

-Tips for Making this Easy Lentil and Kale Soup
+Tips for Making this Easy Lentil Soup

 - Cut your celery and carrots into smaller pieces, like 1/4 inch thick.
 If they are too thick, they will take too long to cook, making this recipe longer to prepare and ain’t nobody got time for that.

 - Use a good quality can of tomatoes, preferably whole San Marzano tomatoes (squish them with your hands or blitz them with an immersion blender before adding to the pot).